Wine is in my blood. Simple as that.

 While earning degrees in geography and economics at the University of California at Santa Barbara, my love of wine grew into a passion.
 I became interested in Santa Barbara's unique microclimates and their emarkable ability to produce wines with distinct character.
 I could ask for no finer education than working with Laetitia Vineyard & Winery, Gainey Vineyards, and Central Coast Wine Services as an enologist and winemaker.
 I am currently the Winemaker for Summerland Winery, as well as consulting winemaker to a number of other small production wineries in Santa Barbara and Malibu counties.

-Inspired by the viticultural areas of Santa Barbara and San Luis Obispo counties, I gave birth to my own label, Cordon, and companion brand, The Santa Maria Winery, in 2001.
+Inspired by the viticultural areas of Santa Barbara and San Luis Obispo counties, I gave birth to my own label, Cordon, in 2001.
 My goal was - and is - to create superlative wines that are hand-crafted with modern state-of-the-art techniques and, in all respect to my European roots, a very certain old world sensibility, wines that have a true sense of place, balance, elegance, character…and, of course, wines that taste great in concert with good food.

 For me, it's important to make a wine that reflects the best qualities of the grape clone, terroir and climate, rather than trying to create a wine to fit a specific market or critic's taste.
 True to place.
 True to grape.
 True to self.